Meet the Team

 Here and there I am present at various events and am happy about all those who stand up with us for the fact that health is a human right and must be made accessible to all people!

-What is Medical Volunteers International story?
+What is your Medical Volunteers International story?

 I worked for MVI for the first time in 2017 in Patras/Greece for several weeks, then I documented human rights violations at Europe’s borders with various NGOs and supported refugees in the asylum and residence procedure in Germany.
 I have never lost touch with MVI and have been working as a project coordinator for MVI since the beginning of 2022.
 Now I’m chairwoman of the board.